nextgenusfs/amptk/README.md

 Now the data from either platform (Ion, 454, or Illumina) can be clustered by running the following:

 ```
-ufits cluster -i ufits.demux.fq -o ion --mock BC_5
+ufits cluster -i ufits.demux.fq -o ion --uchime_ref ITS2
 ```

 This quality filter the data based on expected errors, then remove duplicated sequences, sort the output by frequency, and finally `usearch -cluster_otus`.
 You can also optionally run UCHIME Reference filtering by adding the `--uchime_ref ITS2` option or change the default clustering radius (97%) by passing the `--pct_otu` option.
-Another option is to process a spike-in control or mock community, you can specify a barcode name for the mock community by passing in `--mock BC_5` which will run some additional steps and report stats of the run to STDOUT.
 Type `-h` for all the available options.

 ####OTU Table Filtering####